Chapter 42:

 “L-lord Mímir said that you had ordered us to perform such duties,” the Raven whispered.
 “He said that it was your majesty’s will to have us act as we have done.”

 “I see.”
 David smiled, stood up and marched over to Mímir.
-Once he was there, he exhaled and said, “Clear the room.”
+Then, he exhaled and said, “Clear the room.”

-Once everyone else had left, David gestured for Mímir to stand.
+Once the doors were shut, David gestured for Mímir to stand.

-Painfully, Mímir stood up right before the Dark Lord and didn’t dare meet his master’s gaze.
+Painfully, Mímir stood up straight, not daring to meet his master’s gaze.

 “Not entirely?
 What didn’t I order you to do?”